16.1 Communications

 16.3 Temporary Disabilities and Pregnancy

-Additionally, for new mothers, the Law School has a Lactation Room for nursing and pumping.
+The Law School has a Lactation Room for nursing and pumping.
 Please contact the Assistant Dean for Student Affairs for more information.
 View all UW Lactation Rooms.

 Under Wisconsin law, no student may be denied admission to, participation in or the benefits of any service, program, course, or facility or be discriminated against in any of these because of the student's race, color, creed, religion, sex, gender (including identity and expression), national origin, disability, ancestry, age, sexual orientation, pregnancy, marital status or parental status.